mohasinkr/mohasinkr/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Mohasin, a Front-end React Developer with a passion for developing performant, user-friendly, and scalable web applications.
-My love for technology started when I was a little kid, and after all these years I still have the same excitement to learn something new about technology!
-Open source = ❤
+I'm Mohasin, a Front-end React Developer who loves building fast, user-friendly, and scalable web apps.
+My tech journey started when I was a kid, and I'm still just as excited to dive into new tech and learn something cool every day.
+Open source = ❤️

 ## Skills & Abilities
 \- Proficient in Javascript, JAVA, C, Python